Updated June 2025 | All statutory references are to the Arizona Revised Statutes, Title 33, Chapter 10.

 1. Ensure that you have the correct lien waiver form

 Remember that Arizona does not allow its construction parties to use just any type of waiver.
-Your Arizona Unconditional Waiver and Release on Final Payment must be the same as the form prescribed in Arizona Statutes.
-Before signing your lien waiver, you have to first make sure that your form matches what is required by the law to avoid any potential issues.
+Your Arizona Unconditional Waiver and Release on Final Payment must substantially follow the form prescribed in Arizona Statutes.
+Before signing your lien waiver, you have to first make sure that your form substantially matches what is required by the law to avoid any potential issues.

 2. Ensure that you have received payment